sleepychloe/ft_kalman/README.md

 &nbsp;&nbsp;1. v(true initial speed in m/s, 0, 0)<br>
 &nbsp;&nbsp;2. v(0, true initial speed in m/s, 0)<br>
 &nbsp;&nbsp;3.
 (0, 0, true initial speed in m/s)<br>
-(try it from the first case - the actual velocity was (true initial speed in m/s, 0, 0))
+(try it from the first case - the actual velocity was (true initial speed in m/s, 0, 0) when I tried)
 <br>
 <br>
-Even though server doesn't give you vehicle's velocity directly, you can calculate it from direction and acceleration.
+Even though server does not give us vehicle's velocity directly, you can calculate it from direction and acceleration.
 ```
 	┏		      ┓
 	┃   1      0      0   ┃